 - Develop multi-stakeholder projects, across government + industry, to support the circular transition at national level

-- Expand profile and viability of Circle Economy in the Global South.
+- Expand the profile and viability of Circle Economy in the Global South.

 Romina Giovannetti joined Ecoembes in 2019 as Head of EU Public Affairs.
-She has 20 years of public policy and communications experience in Brussels, together with a track record in journalism in South America.
+She has 20 years' experience in public policy and communications in Brussels, together with a track record in journalism in South America.

-Romina previously served as Public Affairs Associate Director at consultancy Weber Shandwick.
-With an expertise in European funding and industrial and environmental policy she acted as an advisor to a number of associations, corporations and NGOs.
+Romina previously served as Public Affairs Associate Director at the consultancy Weber Shandwick.
+With expertise in European funding and industrial and environmental policy, she acted as advisor to a number of associations, corporations and NGOs.

-Ecoembes is a non-profit organization that cares for the environment through recycling and the eco-design of packaging in Spain.
-While implementing the Extender Producer Responsibility, it engages with citizens, public authorities and companies, in a collaborative spirit, to improve the environmental impact of household packaging.
+Ecoembes is a non-profit organisation that cares for the environment through recycling and the eco-design of packaging in Spain.
+While implementing Extended Producer Responsibility, it engages collaboratively with individuals, public authorities and companies so as to improve the environmental impact of household packaging.

 Brendan Edgerton is the Director of Circular Economy at the World Business Council for Sustainable Development (WBCSD) in Geneva, Switzerland.
 Since arriving at WBCSD in 2015, he has managed the delivery of the Practitioner Guide (www.CEguide.org) and the 8 Business Cases to the Circular Economy and contributed to the Environmental Priorities for Business in the Circular Economy and the CEO Guide to the Circular Economy.

-Brendan also contributed to the development and launch of Factor10, WBCSD’s circular economy program.
-This program launched at the World Economic Forum in Davos, Switzerland in January 2018 with over 30 members, spanning across 16 industries and claiming over USD $1.3 trillion in annual turnover.
+Brendan also contributed to the development and launch of Factor10, WBCSD’s circular economy programme.
+This programme was launched at the World Economic Forum in Davos, Switzerland in January 2018 with over 30 members, spanning 16 industries and generating over USD $1.3 trillion in annual turnover.
 He now manages multiple workstreams under Factor10 on circular metrics and sector deep dives.

 FEAD is the European Federation representing the European waste management industry.
 FEAD’s members are national waste management associations covering 19 Member States, Norway and Serbia.
 They have an approximate 60% share in the household waste market and handle more than 75% of industrial and commercial waste in Europe.
 Their combined annual turnover is approximately €75 billion.
 FEAD represents about 3000 companies with activities in all forms of waste management.
 These companies employ over 320 000 people who operate around 2400 recycling and sorting centres, 1100 composting sites, 260 waste-to-energy plants and 900 controlled landfills.
 They play an important role in determining the best environmental option for waste management problems.

 EUROCITIES is the leading network of more than 140 major European cities, working together to improve the quality of urban life.
 It strives for a Europe where cities are genuine partners with the EU to create a better future.
-It puts citizens at the heart of developments towards inclusive, prosperous and healthy cities with future-fit local governments.
+It puts individuals at the heart of developments to achieve inclusive, prosperous and healthy cities with future-fit local governments.
 It works to connect EU and local policy developments in areas such as climate, environment, mobility, economic development, social affairs, culture, digital transformation and urban development.
-Circular economy cuts across all those areas of work.
+The circular economy cuts across all those areas of work.